‘Terrifying’: Riders get stuck on NC rollercoaster for 45 minutes - NewsBreak

 “It seems like this is happening so often now,” Allen said.
 “A few weeks ago, it was another one.
 It’s almost like it continues to happen, and that’s what is so scary about it.”

-Riders were each given two fast pass vouchers.Lawsuit: Carowinds season pass holders demand refunds over COVID closures
+Riders were each given two fast pass vouchers.Firefighter, Ohio mother, daughter dead after alleged murder-suicide crash in WV

 According to the Carowinds website, rides are licensed and inspected by the North Carolina and South Carolina Departments of Labor.